 Fixing it while we can at Index

 The Washington Climbers Coalition owns the land at the Index.
 We are going to donate it to Washington State Parks but, before we do, we have an opportunity to rebuild trails and make other improvements designed specifically to improve the climbing experience there.
 We’ve been doing trail projects and cleanups at Index since 2005.
 In 2012 we regraded the parking lot and we’ve been providing a porta-potty at the lower town wall since then.
-The Access Fund Conservation Team helped with trailwork in 2012.
+The Access Fund Conservation Team helped with trailwork in 2012 and we’ve been doing projects every year since then.
 We’ve organized work days with the Access Fund, the American Alpine Club, The Mountaineers, and with local businesses including Outdoor Research, REI and Cascade Designs.
 We’ve worked with Boy Scouts of America and local volunteers from the town of Index.
 All of this has been designed to make your climbing day better and doing so in a manner with minimum visual or other impact.

 Giving back in Darrington